Onemanwolf/DomainDrivenDesignDeepDive/DomainDrivenDesignDeepDive.md

 ### Events have Boundaries

 Events belong to a boundary; these boundaries encapsulate the behavior and Business language.
-These boundaries is what Eric Evans defines as a `Bounded Context`.
+These boundaries is what Eric Evans defines as a `Bounded Context` which is part of the strategic logical model of the problem space.
 The Bounded Context represents a linguistic boundary based on the language of the business, and a Bounded Context is one of the artifacts we discover during the EventStorm workshop.

 This Bounded Context of the Event encapsulates the behavior and the properties of the Event.
 The Bounded Context Events provide a way to communicate changes in the domain to other parts of the system.